 This article covers the published research studies on several popular nootropics.
 I’ll explain the research on how the substance works and the genes connected to the mechanism of action.

 Research that directly connects genetic variants to whether a smart drug will work for you is really slim.
 Instead, I’m connecting some dots and giving you the background information to start your own researching and experimenting.

-Please be sure to talk with your doctor or pharmacist if have any questions on a supplement – especially if you are currently on prescription medication.
+Please talk with your doctor or pharmacist if have any questions on a supplement – especially if you are currently on prescription medication.

 Noopept (cognitive function, memory)

 Noopept is a dipeptide that was discovered by the Russians in the 1960s.
 The Russian government had a program to develop cognitive-enhancing drugs, and noopept now has decades of research on it with both human and animal studies.

 Noopept may enhance memory and cognitive function in a couple of ways:

 - Noopept can increase HIF-1 activity.
 HIF-1 (hypoxia factor 1) is important in low oxygen states.[ref]
 In turn, HIF-1 then activates a bunch of other genes that help cells respond to lower oxygen levels.
 In the brain, this increases energy metabolism in the mitochondria as well as activating proteins responsible for controlling GABA receptors.[ref]

 - Noopept also enhances BDNF (brain-derived neurotropic fact) and NGF (nerve growth factor) expression.[ref][ref]
 Both BDNF and NGF are important in cognitive function and brain plasticity.

 - The noopept metabolite, cyclopropyl glycine, binds to AMPA receptors in the brain.[ref]
 AMPA receptors are glutamate receptors that are essential to brain plasticity and neuronal transmission.[ref]